 The current scientific hypothesis is that EGF can activate cells in both the epidermis and deeper into the dermis.
 It does this through what we call the “trickle-down” mechanism.

 What this means is that when our active Barley EGF ingredient is applied to your skin it comes into contact with the top-level keratinocyte cells.
 Communicating with these keratinocytes, they encourage them to start producing their own EGF.
 This will then activate neighboring cells, triggering a similar reaction.
 The process continues down from the epidermis until the signal saying “hey, it’s time for you to produce EGF” reaches the fibroblasts in the dermis.

-Having all of these cells in your skin start producing their own EGF is what stimulates the production of collagen and elastin to maintain better skin density (improving fine lines and wrinkles) and ultimately repairing and maintaining healthy, plumped and hydrated skin.
+Having all of these cells in your skin start producing their own EGF is what stimulates the natural production of collagen and elastin to maintain better skin density (improving the appearance of fine lines and wrinkles) and ultimately visibly repairing and maintaining healthy-looking, plumped and hydrated skin.

 Skincare Fact #1.

 Our active Barley EGF ingredient is more effective when your skin is hydrated.
 Hydrated skin supercharges the EGF so it better absorbs into the skin improving its efficacy.
 This is why we always recommend pairing your EGF Serum with either the EGF Essence or Imprinting Hydrogel Mask.
 We formulate with deeply hydrating Hyaluronic Acid and ingredients that we can ensure will not affect the job of our Barley EGF.
 All of our products are designed to work in harmony.